 Note: Specific rooms within your buildings should be represented by unit records, not location or sub location records.
 This is because MainBoss work orders specify jobs in terms of units, not locations.
-In order to create a work order like, "Paint Room 101," Room 101 should be a unit, not a location.
+In order to create a work order like, "Paint the walls in Room 101," Room 101 should be a unit, not a location.

 The Locations table is used to store every postal address you use, including the addresses of your employees, suppliers and other contacts.
 However, we recommend that you start with only the addresses of the buildings you maintain.
-You can add other addresses "on the fly" as necessary; for example, when you are entering information about your employees, you can add employee addresses in the process of creating employee records.
+You can add other addresses "on the fly" as necessary.
+For example, when you are entering information about your suppliers, you can add supplier addresses in the process of creating Vendor records.